For decades, a sexual predator doctor groomed this community to believe he could do no wrong

 “They really circled the wagons and supported Dr. Barto,” she said.
 “You know how predators groom victims?
 Well, he groomed a community to believe he could do no wrong.”

-“I suspect this is an accurate metaphor,” said James Hawdon, who as director of the Center for Peace Studies and Violence Prevention at Virginia Tech studies mass shootings and their effects on the communities in which they happened.
+“I suspect this is an accurate metaphor,” said James Hawdon, director of the Center for Peace Studies and Violence Prevention at Virginia Tech university, who studies mass shootings and their effects on the communities in which they happened.

 In essence, Hawdon said, Barto “was a type of con man who, instead of gaining someone’s confidence to steal their belongings, gained the town’s confidence to exploit the town’s youth.”

-Note: CORRECTION (March 17, 2019, 10:50 a.m.
-ET): An earlier version of this article misstated the Pennsylvania attorney general's first name.
-It is Josh, not John.